rachaelkalicun/rachaelkalicun.com/src/_posts/2025-05-29-dont-forget-erik.md

 		<li>The dollar theater</li>
 		<li>The endless movies we watched at your house because of your dad's video store</li>
 	</ul>
-	<p>Weren't we lucky, Erik?
+	<p>Weren't we lucky?
 Two Gen X kids with the freedom to roam the world together.
 No phones.
 No questions asked.
 Just a "be home by midnight."
 We always made it...even if our cars sometimes didn't.</p>

 </div>
 </div>